kappter/wordmaker/README.markdown

   - **Shakespearian**: Archaic, poetic words (e.g., `oer-mirth-ful` → "Adjective: Filled with excessive merriment")
   - **Pop Culture**: Trendy, modern terms (e.g., `viral-meme-ify` → "Verb: The act of creating viral humor")
   - **Astronomy**: Space-themed words (e.g., `astro-star-oid` → "Noun: Something resembling star-related stars")
+- **Single CSV Data Source**: Word parts (prefixes, roots, suffixes) and their definitions are loaded from a single `data/word_parts.csv` file, with a `type` column to categorize themes, allowing easy expansion by editing one file.
 - **Natural Definitions**: Definitions are clear, avoid repeating word parts, and include the part of speech (e.g., "Noun: The academic study of absence of breaking" for `non-fract-ology`).
 - **Pronunciation Guide**: Each word includes a simple pronunciation (e.g., `\un-_a_-fract-_o_-logy\`).
 - **Alternative Forms**: Displays other possible word forms using different combinations of the same parts.